19 Best Pilot Watches For The Aviation Enthusiast

 The face is matte black which allows the yellow gold Arabic numerals and golden hands to stand out.
 Filled with Luminova, this luxurious addition is stylish, and suits the gent looking to buy a watch fit for the office or private plane.

 The complementing red ZULU TIME text and 5 star emblem relates to the Chronometer certification of the pieces, and the aviation past of the models.
-Inside the models resides the L844.4 calibre, offering COSC certification, 25,200 VpH and a 72 hour power reserve.
-Home or away, this model can last you a lifetime!
+Inside beats the L844.4 calibre, offering COSC certification, 25,200 VpH and a 72 hour power reserve

 What We Like

-- Distinctive Longines Zulu reference
+• Distinctive Longines Zulu reference

-- Excellent material choice
+• Excellent material choice

-- Minimalist, legible face
+• Minimalist, legible face

 What We Don’t Like

-- Could make more of the Zulu legacy
+• Could make more of the Zulu legacy

-- Quite a thick case for such a small diameter
+• Quite a thick case for such a small diameter

-7. Blancpain Air Command 42mm - Green
+8. Blancpain Air Command 42mm - Green

-Diameter |
+Diameter

-42.50mm |
+42.50mm

-Case Material |
+Case Material

-Titanium |
+Titanium

-Power Reserve |
+Power Reserve

-50 hours |
+50 hours

-Thickness |
+Thickness

-13.7mm |
+13.7mm

-Price |
+Price

-Capped at 200 pieces, you can buy a Blancpain Air Command 42mm - Green at retail for £20,400 as of November 2024. |
+Capped at 200 pieces, you can buy a Blancpain Air Command 42mm - Green at retail for £20,400 as of May 2026.

-Do you want to learn to fly like the Foo Fighters?
 Want to demonstrate your superior aviation knowledge?
-Easy answer, go for the brand that released the first modern dive watch, the Fifty Fathoms!
+Easy answer, go for the brand that released the first modern dive watch, the Blancpain Fifty Fathoms!

 Source - Blancpain

-On a serious note, the Air Command from Blancpain is one of the rarest lines from the brand.
-First seen in the 1950s following the US Air Force looking for a high-precision chronograph, Blancpain had already won them over with the Fifty Fathoms line that was strapped onto the American Navy.
+Introduced in the 1950s following the US Air Force looking for a high-precision chronograph, the brand had already won them over with the Fifty Fathoms line that was strapped onto the American Navy.

-The Air Command was presented to American military pilots via legendary distributor Allen V. Tornek.
-First presented as prototypes, the pieces were exceptionally limited and ultra-rare on the secondary market.
+The Air Command was presented to American military pilots via legendary distributor Allen V. Tornek

+First presented as prototypes, they were exceptionally limited and ultra-rare on the secondary market.
 Luckily, 2024 has seen a modernised variation of the line, befitted with a legible face and a new, on-trend colour…

 With a case diameter of 42.50mm and a thickness of 13.7mm, the models are pretty big, but designed to still be incredibly ergonomic on the wrist.

 This is primarily due to the grade 23 titanium makeup that is ultra-light and exceptionally durable.
 Typically seen in the medical and aerospace industries, the material is the optimal choice for longevity and maximum lustre.

-Along the top is a stainless steel bezel with black ceramic insert.
+Along the top is a stainless steel bezel with a black ceramic insert.
 Presenting an inverse 60-minute scale, the markers are luminous, meaning you can quickly measure elapsed time in all conditions.

-For the face, the new green accent is exciting as it represents Blancpain’s turn to the world of colourful pieces.
-However, it’s not a neon shade, rather it is a low-key dark green that allows the luminous Arabic numerals and hands to stand out.
+However, it’s not a neon shade; it is a low-key dark green that allows the luminous Arabic numerals and hands to stand out.

 What We Like

-- Exceptionally rare grade 23 titanium
+• Exceptionally rare grade 23 titanium

-- Invigorating green shade
+• Invigorating green shade

-- Easy to read chronograph and tachymetric scale
+• Easy to read chronograph and tachymetric scale

 What We Don’t Like

-- Oversized on the wrist
+• Oversized on the wrist

-- Nothing groundbreaking in contrast to other Air Command models
+• Nothing groundbreaking in contrast to other Air Command models

-8. IWC Pilot’s Watch Mark XX Patrouille
+9. IWC Pilot’s Watch Mark XX Patrouille

-Diameter |
+Diameter

-40mm |
+40mm

-Case Material |
+Case Material

-Titanium |
+Titanium

-Power Reserve |
+Power Reserve

-120 hours |
+120 hours

-Thickness |
+Thickness

-10.6mm |
+10.6mm

-Price |
+Price

-Capped at 250 pieces, you can buy an IWC Pilot’s Watch Mark XX Patrouille at retail for £6,300 as of November 2024. |
+Capped at 250 pieces, you can buy an IWC Pilot’s Watch Mark XX Patrouille at retail for around £7,400 as of May 2026

 You regular readers of Chrono Hunter’s articles over on our Chronicles page will know that we have previously touched on the sensational Mark XX from IWC.
 If not, take a look at that feature here!